Prosono/SMARTi_BaseComponent/README.md

 |                           | _Description:_ Non-breaking bugs are addressed roughly every three months in the free version.             | _Description:_ Bugs are fixed on an ongoing basis for faster resolutions.                                    |

-Q: Why is there a monthly subscription cost for the Pro verison?
+Q: Why is there a monthly subscription cost for the Pro version?
 <br>

-A: In order to fully dedicate to an enviroment that is constantly changing and to provide usefull updates to the SMARTi dashboard and its automations, a monthly cost is needed to properly develop, run, test and deploy the solution.
+A: In order to fully dedicate to an environment that is constantly changing and to provide useful updates to the SMARTi dashboard and its automations, a monthly cost is needed to properly develop, run, test and deploy the solution.

 # Installation

-Pre-requisties:
+Prerequisties:

 * ## This integration only supports Home Assistant 2024.8 and above.
 Installing and configuring this integration on a Home Assistant installation with a lower version than this will result in errors and the integration will not work properly.

-Before starting you installation, make sure you have the two following lines in you configuration.yaml file:
+Before starting your installation, make sure you have the two following lines in you configuration.yaml file:
 <pre>
 homeassistant:
   packages: !include_dir_named packages